nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   <br>Figure 1: Homepage of Trackr
 </p>

-Upon start, you will see a convenient dashboard with everything you need for your business.

-### Orders
-Orders card show a condensed preview of your outstanding orders and their relevant details, such as your customer, promised delivery date and your progress on the purchase.

-### Tasks
-Tasks card show outstanding miscellaneous tasks that you may have in your daily operations.

-### Menu
-The Menu card shows all the items that you have up for sale, including their cost price, selling price and profit margin.

-### Revenue and Profit
-Trackr keeps track of all orders submitted and automatically updates the revenue and profit that your business has generated.
-- Price: revenue of all orders so far
-- Profit: profit of all orders so far

 Tabbed view is also available to view more details about your tasks, items, orders and contacts.